 How to recognize candlestick patterns?

-Study charts, use educational resources and practice with demo.
+Study charts, use educational resources, and practice with demos.
 Continuous learning and experience will improve your skills.